 3 Day Dublin Itinerary with Kids

-Day 1: We took the Airlink 757 from the Dublin Airport to central Dublin and arrived midday.
-We thought we’d start by seeing Brian Boru’s famous harp at the Trinity College Old Library, but we balked at the massive lineup.
+We thought we’d start our family trip to Dublin by seeing Brian Boru’s famous harp at the Trinity College Old Library, but we balked at the massive lineup.

 No worries, the Natural History Museum was only a few blocks away.
 It’s a small museum, but they have crammed a ton of animals into it.